Paralegal

 Additional Information

-The unpaid field training placement runs for approximately six weeks following completion of third semester final exams.
-During field training placement, students will be exposed to areas within the permitted scope of paralegal practice while under the supervision of a licensee of the Law Society of Ontario.
-Working with the student, the field training coordinator secures a field placement host on behalf of the student.
+The unpaid field placement runs for approximately six weeks following completion of third semester final exams.
+During field placement, students will be exposed to areas within the permitted scope of paralegal practice while under the supervision of a licensee of the Law Society of Ontario.
+Working with the student, the field placement coordinator secures a field placement host on behalf of the student.

 Graduation Requirements